gcestaro/alura-kafka-studies/README.md

 * Configure kafka logs directory in ```config/server.properties```
 * And Zookeeper in ```config/zookeeper.properties```

-## Cluster
+## Kafka Cluster

 It's possible to run multiple Kafka instances pointing to the same Zookeeper, creating a Kafka Cluster.
 In order to do that manually:

+1. Stop all Kafka instances
-1. Create another property file for the N Kafka instance (e.g. kafka2.properties).
+2. Create another property file for the N Kafka instance (e.g. kafka2.properties).
 In this file:
     1. Change the broker id (e.g. ```broker.id=2```)
     2. If running all instances on your local machine, change port: ( e.g. ```listeners=PLAINTEXT://:9092```)